All You Need to Know About Critical Chain Project Management

 If we use the statistical law of aggregation, we can achieve a 90 percent probability by scheduling the activities at 50 percent of the worst-case estimate of eight days.
 Just to be on the safe side, we can add a two-day buffer.
 Thus, instead of scheduling eight days for the chain of activities, we can schedule them for six days.

 Using the central theories we just discussed, Critical Chain Project Management strives to eliminate undesired effects that make projects longer and costlier than we planned.
+OK, ‘eliminate’ is probably too strong, but the improvements are real.
 We know the theories.
-Now, we look at what CCPM addresses when compared to a traditional approach.
-Armed with this knowledge, we’re ready to embark on the process.
+Now, let’s look at what CCPM addresses when compared to a traditional approach.
+Armed with this knowledge, we’re ready to walk through the process.

 Project managers are already very well aware that the minimum time things take and the actual time it takes to get them done can vary greatly.
 As a result, they tend to play it safe when it comes to time estimates.

 They get their information from people who already know the job that must be done.
-What they don’t give, though, is the probability of that estimate being correct.
-If you return to the graph illustrating probability vs. cumulative probability, you’ll see that a low-risk estimate could be twice as long as the one with a 50 percent probability of being accurate.
+What they don’t give, though, is the probability that the estimate is correct.
+If you return to the graph of probability vs. cumulative probability, you’ll see that a low-risk estimate could be twice as long as the one with a 50 percent probability of accuracy.

 With lots of time to get things done, most people involved in a project will report timely completion.
 But about ten percent of them will report late completion.
 Given that the project has played safe with a 99 percent probability of timely completion, 99 percent of activities should finish on time or even earlier than expected.
 Why does this happen?